Sebastian-Montoya-B/Alpha-PDI/README.md

 # Alpha-PDI

-Supplement to the paper Montoya-Bustamante et al. A new index to estimate ecological generalization in consumer-resource interactions. *Methods in Ecology and Evolution*.
+Supplement to the paper Montoya-Bustamante et al. A new index to estimate ecological generalisation in consumer-resource interactions. *Methods in Ecology and Evolution*.

 [Ecological Synthesis Lab](https://marcomellolab.wordpress.com) (SintECO).